 Years.
 DJI still provides software support for drones that it released five years ago — so we have no doubt that the company will release firmware updates and bug fixes for the Mavic 2 series for years to come.
 So long as you don’t crash into a lake, the Mavic 2 Pro and Zoom will likely last you a long, long time.

 Should you buy it?

-If you can afford it, then hell yes you should buy it.
-The Mavic 2 is arguably the best all-around drone you can get right now.
+Yes.
+The Mavic 2 is arguably the best all-around drone you can get right now (check Black Friday drone deals).
 The only question is which one to get.